This lip balm is ideal for active people who spend a lot of time outdoors.

 - The most economical place that I’ve found to buy lip balm tubes from is Rustic Escentuals.
 They also offer shrink bands and waterproof labels along with a Word template file so you can create your own custom designs, perfect for gift-giving or selling.
 Specialty Bottle has some great little tin options that are reasonably priced.

 - To make Calendula Infused Oil, simply fill a jar about 1/3 full of dried calendula petals & cover with olive (or sweet almond) oil.
 Cap and let sit for around six weeks, shaking occasionally.
 After this time, strain out the flowers and rebottle your calendula infused oil.
 This will keep at least a year and is wonderful to use in all sorts of skin care products.
 I make up a large amount at a time!

 - For easy cleanup, wipe the oils out of your glass measuring cup as soon as it’s cool enough to handle.
 I rarely buy paper towels, but if I have any on hand, I use those or a scrap of old t-shirt.

 - Trying to fill tiny lip balm tubes without a lip balm filling tray can be quite frustrating.
 I invested in one several years ago and it was well worth the money.
 You can buy one from Rustic Escentuals.

 Lip balms are fun and easy to create and make well-received gifts.
 This is a great activity to do with your kids – I know my nieces want to make lip balm almost every time they come to visit!

 I hope you enjoyed reading this post!
-For other make-your-own-beauty-products ideas, check out my DIY Herbals & Vinegars Page, which is where I’m gradually indexing all of my favorite recipes.
+For other make-your-own-beauty-products ideas, check out my DIY Body Care recipes page, which is where I’m gradually indexing all of my favorite recipes.